biemond/puppet/modules/wls/README.md

 For windows puppet agents it is necessary to install unxutils tools and extract this on the c drive C:\unxutils
 For windows and JDK, you need copy the jdk to c:\oracle\ ( unpossible with the space in c:\program files folder).
 For bsu patches facts you need to have the java bin folder in your path var of your system.
 Also for registry support install this on the master, read this [registry blogpost](http://puppetlabs.com/blog/module-of-the-week-puppetlabs-registry-windows/) and install this forge module on the puppet master<br>
 puppet module install puppetlabs/registry

-For other agents like Solaris, RedHat,CentOS ,Ubuntu, Debian or OracleLinux should work without any problems

 Oracle Big files and alternate download location
 ------------------------------------------------
 Some manifests like installwls.pp, opatch.pp, bsupatch.pp, installjdev, installosb, installsoa supports an alternative mountpoint for the big oracle setup/install files.
 When not provided it uses the files location of the wls puppet module
 else you can use $puppetDownloadMntPoint => "/mnt" or "puppet:///modules/wls/" (default) or  "puppet:///middleware/"